-This feature is in good condition.
-The wire fence material, wooden pilings, and bracing replaced during the last maintenance event are in working order.
+This feature is in good condition, but needs some minor repairs.
+A portion of the wire fence material has degraded and broken off just above the water line.
+The wooden pilings and bracing are intact.
 (Photos: Appendix A, Photo 2 & 3)